-Currently, counties outside New York pay $2.2 billion per year in Medicare costs.
+Currently, counties outside New York pay $2.2 billion per year in Medicaid costs.
 Eliminating this requirement would mean a dramatic reduction in property taxes, particularly in Western New York:

 The solution to raise the funds to eliminate the Medicaid mandate is not to cut benefits.
 A dramatic decrease of 49.1% in local county property taxes may require a small increase in income taxes.
 However, properly done, the lowering of the county property tax will lead over time to local business growth and to significant increased revenue for the state.